microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_82CU7.md

 * [Repositories and Download Links](#repositories-and-download-links)

 ## Service Fabric Packages and Versions
-This release is for Windows only.
+This release is for Windows only and includes quality improvements not specific to customers.

 The following packages and versions are part of this release: